ZIB-IOL/merlin-arthur-classifiers/README.md

 </div>

 This repository hosts the implementation of the Merlin-Arthur Classifiers, a multi-agent interactive classifier framework aimed at enhancing interpretability in machine learning models.
-The work is detailed in our paper [*Interpretabilty Guarantees with Merlin-Arthur Classifiers*](https://arxiv.org/abs/2206.00759), presented at AISTATS 2024, which introduces a novel approach to interpretability guarantees, inspired by the Merlin-Arthur protocol from Interactive Proof Systems.
+The work is detailed in our paper [*Interpretability Guarantees with Merlin-Arthur Classifiers*](https://arxiv.org/abs/2206.00759), presented at AISTATS 2024, which introduces a novel approach to interpretability guarantees, inspired by the Merlin-Arthur protocol from Interactive Proof Systems.

 The framework is demonstrated on two datasets: the MNIST and the UCI Census dataset, with a setup that includes a verifier (Arthur) and two provers (a cooperative Merlin and an adversarial Morgana).
 These roles are performed by various algorithms, including U-Nets, Stochastic Frank-Wolfe (SFW) algorithms, and hybrid approaches, which participate in a min-max game aimed at refining the classification process.